 As is always the case the outside the wire internationals are catching it from all sides.
 In Kabul the Afghans have jailed the country manager of Global Security over having four unregistered weapons in the company armory.
 When the endemic corruption in Afghanistan makes the news or the pressure about it is applied diplomatically to the central government they always respond by throwing a few Expat security contractors in jail.
 Remember that the next time our legacy media tries to spin a yarn about “unaccountable” security companies and the “1000 dollar a day” security contractor business both of which are products of the liberal media imagination.

 We depend on our two fixed wing planes for transportation around the country.
 Sometimes we are forced to overnight on one of the big box FOB’s where random searches for contraband in contractor billeting is routine.
 All electronic recording equipment; cell phones, PDA’s laptops, cameras, etc… are all supposed to be registered on base with the security departments.
 But we aren’t assigned to these bases and cannot register our equipment.
-Being caught with it means it could confiscated, being caught with a weapon would result in arrest by base MP’s.
-Weapons license’s from the Government of Afghanistan aren’t recognized by ISAF; at least not on the big bases.
-So when we are forced to land on Bastion or Kandahar often myself and the other PM’s have to stay on the plane or risk losing our guns.
+Being caught with it means it could be confiscated, being caught with a weapon would result in arrest by base MP’s.
+Weapons license’s from the Government of Afghanistan aren’t recognized by ISAF.
+So when we are forced to land on Bastion or Kandahar myself and the other PM’s have to stay on the plane or risk losing our guns.

 But who, aside from the people directly benefiting cares about our performance?
 I have spent three years writing poorly edited posts in an effort to describe a way forward that did not cost billions.
 But our political leaders and military officers would rather be told they could achieve results drinking three cups of tea from a con man peddling news too good to be true.
 Shura’s are how Afghans solve problems; few of us internationals have the language skill, patience, or reputations required to get things done with a Shura.
 Sitting down to drink tea while being humble means nothing to Afghans; they have seen enough good intentions and are now only interested in results.
 When we move into an area, get the lay of the land and then open shop to accept project requests we don’t sit around drinking tea.
 We need to de-conflict our project requests between the MRRD, local district government, local elders, Marines (if we are in their AO) and USAID.
 That can’t be done by hours of tea drinking it takes days and days of us traveling to villages or district centers to hammer out compromises.
 We don’t spend any more time drinking tea than local customs demand.